mullenrd/MA677-Final-Project/README.md

 - `Middle-profile`
 - `Low offensive profile`

-These categories are built using season-specific thresholds so that players are classified relative to the offensive environment of their season.
+These categories are defined using season-specific thresholds, so players are classified relative to their season's offensive environment.

 ## Project Goal